Vualto/vudrm-public-docs/docs/source/VUDRM-CPIX.md

 ### Multikey with audio clear

-Get a CPIX 2.1 document that use only 1 content key for video, audio tracks are left on the clear. supported for DASH with PlayReady and Widevine.
+Get a CPIX 2.1 document that use only 1 content key for video, audio tracks are left on the clear.
+Only supported for DASH with PlayReady and Widevine.

-#### optional query params:
+#### Optional query params:

-* `drm` : comma separated list of DRM systems to be included included on the response.
+* `drm` : comma separated list of DRM systems to be included included in the response.

 #### Request